Akhlak-Hossain-Jim/Learning-CSE-at-EWU/Semester-1/ENG101/Lectures/Lecture-3.md

 > The difference between Narrative Paragraph and Descriptive paragraph is: We write `Descriptive paragraph` as an third person or observer but in `Narrative paragraph` we should write it as a first person, means It should be in our own opinion and our own feeling and will be in `past tense`.

+---

+> Then we wrote a paragraph on the `My first day at East West University` and mam gave us correction on the writings we have done.
+And for assignment purpose we should create a draft based on the correction mam gave.

 > **There will be a class test in next Wednesday (19 October 2022) on the Academic word List 1 (page: 60 to 69)**